-> Submit your Dissertation at least 4 weeks before the Oral Defense
+Submit your Dissertation at least 2 weeks before the Oral Defense

-Submit the defense-ready dissertation to all the dissertation committee members at least four weeks prior to the tentatively scheduled date for the oral defense.
+Submit the defense-ready dissertation to all the dissertation committee members at least two weeks prior to the scheduled date for the oral defense to ensure that your committee members have adequate time to read the written document.
 Note: your dissertation should not be an incomplete or draft document in any aspect.
 Moreover, it should fully reflect the Proposal, and the written agreement that was completed within two weeks after the proposal meeting, and any subsequent changes agreed to by the committee.